 Having established itself as an early leader in the market for cloud infrastructure, Amazon Web Services (AWS), the online retailer’s profitable cloud platform, is still ahead of the pack.
-According to estimates from Synergy Research Group, Amazon’s market share in the worldwide cloud infrastructure market stood at 32 percent in the second quarter of 2023, down from 34 percent a year ago.
-Amazon's main rivals Microsoft and Google saw slightly stronger year-over-year growth, resulting in both increasing their market share by a percentage point compared to last year's June quarter.
+According to estimates from Synergy Research Group, Amazon’s market share in the worldwide cloud infrastructure market amounted to 31 percent in the fourth quarter of 2023, down from 33 percent a year earlier.
+Meanwhile, Amazon's main rival Microsoft slowly edges closer, growing its market share to an all-time high of 24 percent in Q4 2023.
+Combined with Google at 11 percent market share, the "Big Three" now account for two thirds of the ever-growing cloud market, with the rest of the competition stuck in the low single digits.